maucejo/elspub/docs/manual.typ

 === Subfigures

-Subfigures are not built-in features of Typst, but the #package[elsevier-replica] template provides a way to handle them.
+Subfigures are not built-in features of Typst, but the #package[elspub] template provides a way to handle them.
 It is based on the #package[subpar] package that allows you to create subfigures and properly reference them.

 To create a subfigure, you can use the following syntax: